anthonyldemore/Group4/api/README.md

 - **idArr** - An array of contact IDs.
 These should be fetched when the user selects contacts to remove when accessing his/her contacts table.

 ## Search.PHP
 This file handles searching for contacts.
-This is a work-in-progress.
+It expects the following keys:
+- **search** - The full or partial contact name to be searched for.
+- **userId** - The ID of the user that the contact is associated with.

 ### Old